 Students represent victims of domestic violence with a variety of civil legal problems including custody, divorce, visitation, housing, consumer, public assistance and procurement of protective orders.
 Students sit “first chair,” and are responsible for all tasks associated with their cases.
 They meet with clients, draft pleadings, interview witnesses, draft and respond to discovery, take depositions, negotiate settlements, and conduct trials.

-Students provide transactional business law representation to entrepreneurs, nonprofit organizations, and community groups.
+Students provide transactional business law representation to small businesses, artists, entrepreneurs, nonprofit organizations, and community groups.
 Clinic clients strengthen their local communities by producing and preserving affordable housing, creating asset-building strategies for low-income individuals, and providing valuable goods and services.
 Typical legal matters involved include a choice of entity counseling, formation of for-profit and nonprofit entities, assistance with federal tax-exempt status, contract review and drafting, real estate work, trademark and copyright work, employment law counseling, and general counsel services for nonprofit boards of directors.
-The Clinic also offers a policy focus through which students work with community groups to develop local and statewide policy solutions to community development issues.

 Students work on cases and projects to improve public health and environmental quality for low-income communities.
 Students are responsible for all aspects of client representation, including factual investigation, meeting with public and private officials, developing strategy, research and writing, advocacy in contested permit proceedings and public meetings, and client communication.
 The Clinic works closely with outside attorneys, government and elected officials, and community leaders.